 Saigon.
 A true culinary master.
 Legend, in fact.
 Get right down to the soul of this beast of a food city and spend three hours eating like a local.
 It may seem like non-stop culinary decadence because that’s just what it is.
 And you’re gonna love it.

-Local English-speaking guide, all food and drink samples indicated in the itinerary such as chao muc (squid soup/porridge), xa xiu (Cantonese barbecued pork or duck), bo la lot (barbecued minced beef), fried rice flour cake with egg, and deep-fried tofu with lemongrass or salted egg yolk with green chili, one coffee or tea, one beer or soft drink with peanuts or rice crackers.
+Local English-speaking guide, all food and drink samples indicated in the itinerary such as Hu Tieu Bo Kho (Beef stew with noodles), xa xiu (Cantonese barbecued pork or duck), Bo la lot (barbecued minced beef), Fried rice flour cake with egg and deep-fried tofu with lemongrass or salted egg yolk with green chili, one coffee or tea, one beer or soft drink with peanuts or rice crackers.
 Please note that this tour visits independent, family-owned businesses whose operating schedules and menus may change.
 Therefore, street food venues and local dishes often vary; your local guide will make any final adjustments on the spot.

 Additional food and drinks, tips/gratuities for a local guide

 Ho Chi Minh City Fine Arts Museum, 97A Pho Duc Chinh Street, District 1

 3 - 3.5 hours

 The maximum number of people on this tour will be 12 passengers.

 Travelers 18+ must show proof of COVID-19 vaccination.
 Children 6-17 must present a negative COVID-19 test (PCR or lateral flow) conducted a maximum of 72 hours prior, proof of recovery dated up to 9 months, or proof of vaccination.
 For further information, please review COVID-19 Health & Safety at https://www.urbanadventures.com/en/about-us/covid-19-customer-info

 Free cancellation up to 24 hours before activity.

 If you have any issues on the day of your tour, please call +84 90 990 41 00